 - Complete obstruction of an artery by a thrombus or embolus (thrombus and embolus are forms of blood clots; see below) resulting in tissue necrosis (death of tissue).

 What are the signs and symptoms of Peripheral Arterial Disease (PAD)?

 The first noticeable symptom of PAD may be intermittent claudication.
 This is leg discomfort, pain or cramping that develops with activity, is relieved with rest, and recurs upon resuming activity.
 The pain is most often noticed in the calf, but may also be felt in the buttocks or thighs.

-With peripheral artery disease, the risk factor is additive, meaning that a person with two risk factors – diabetes and smoking, for instance – has an increased chance of developing a severe case of peripheral artery disease that a person that only has one risk factor.
-Smokers are 23 times more likely to have lower extremity PAD than coronary artery disease.
-But, according to researchers at Cleveland Clinic, smoking is the single most important modifiable (changeable) risk factor for PAD and its complications.
-Smoking increases the risk for PAD by 400 percent and brings on PAD symptoms almost 10 years earlier.
+With peripheral artery disease, the risk factor is additive, meaning that a person with two risk factors – diabetes and smoking, for instance – has an increased chance of developing a severe case of peripheral artery disease than a person that only has one risk factor.

 The best way to see if you might have PAD is to get a complete checkup with your doctor.
 During a physical exam the doctor may look for signs of vascular disease and PAD, which might include a change in blood pressure in the limbs at rest and/or during a treadmill test, weak or absent artery pulse in the extremities, and skin color and nail changes.
 A vascular surgeon will also perform a physical exam.
 Your doctor may order certain tests to help diagnose PAD and determine the severity of the peripheral vascular disease.